-Sec ctions of the Journal of Record Page 1.
+Sections of the Journal of Record 1.
 The Mission Statement of the University and related items 7 2.
-The Core Curriculum and related items 9 3.
-Items related to Governance, the General Faculty, and GF Meetings 14 4.
-Items related to the Academic Council 15 5.
-Items related to The Faculty Handbook 18 6.
-Items related to Committees of the General Faculty 19 7.
-Items related to Teaching: Curricula, Grading, Credit, etc 24 8.
-Items related to Teaching: Approved Majors, Minors, Programs, etc 39 9.
-Items related to Appointment, Promotion, Tenure, and Retirement 47 10.
-Items related to the Faculty Secretary and the Journal of Record 51 11.
-Items related to Faculty Benefits, Rights, and Perquisites 53 12.
-Items related to University Community Conduct 57 Pol licy Statements with related items in numbered appendices Page 1.
-2. 3.
-4. Guidelines and Procedures for Submission of New Program Proposals Routing for Approval of Undergraduate Course/Program Revisions Routing for Approval of Graduate Course/Program Revisions Guidelines for Review of Programs 63 67 5.
-6. Timetable and Guidelines for Tenure and PromotionGuidelines for Sabbatical Proposals 7. - 8.
-Pre-Tenure Research Leave Program - Application GuidelinesSummer Research Stipend - Application Guidelines 95 8.
-9. Summer Research Stipend - Application GuidelinesResearch Grants - Application Guidelines 95 99 8.
-9. 10.
-Summer Research Stipend - Application Guidelines 95 99 103 8.
-9. 10.
-11. 12.
-Summer Research Stipend - Application Guidelines 95 99 103 n109 8.
-9. 10.
-11. 12.
-Summer Research Stipend - Application Guidelines 95 99 103 n109 113 8.
-9. 10.
-11. 12.
-13. Summer Research Stipend - Application Guidelines 95 99 103 n109 113 123 8.
-9. 10.
-11. 12.
-13. 14.
-Summer Research Stipend - Application Guidelines 95 99 103 n109 123 123 8.
-9. 10.
-11. 12.
-13. 14.
-15. 16.
-Summer Research Stipend - Application Guidelines 95 99 103 n109 123 131 141 145 8.
-9. 10.
-11. 12.
-13. 14.
-15. 16.
-17. Summer Research Stipend - Application Guidelines 95 99 103 n109 131 141 145 151
+Items related to the Journal of Record 9 3.
+The Core Curriculum and related items 11 4.
+Items related to Governance, the General Faculty, and GF Meetings 15 5.
+Items related to the Academic Council 17 6.
+Items related to The Faculty Handbook 19 7.
+Items related to Committees of the General Faculty 21 8.
+Items related to Teaching: Curricula, Grading, Credit, etc 27 9.
+Items related to Teaching: Approved degrees, majors, minors, etc 45 10.
+Items related to Appointment, Promotion, Tenure, and Retirement 49 11.
+Items related to the Faculty Secretary 51 12.
+Items related to Faculty Rights and Benefits 53

+Procedural Guidelines with related items in numbered appendices 1.
+Guidelines and Procedures for Submission of New Program Proposals 2.
+Guidelines for the Routing and Approval of Proposed Course/Program Revision Undergraduate Divisions.
+3. Guidelines for the Routing and Approval of Graduate Course/Program Revisions 4.
+Guidelines for Review of Programs 5.
+Timetable and Guidelines for Tenure and Promotion 6.
+Guidelines for Sabbatical Proposals 75 7.
+Pre-Tenure Research Leave Program - Application Guidelines 8.
+Summer Research Stipend - Application Guidelines 87 9.
+Research Grants - Application Guidelines Guidelines for Senior Summer Fellowships Guiding Principles & Procedural Guidelines for Faculty Compensation 12.
+Guidelines for Faculty Annual Merit Review and Self-Evaluation 103 13.
+Merit Appeal Process 111 14.
+Application for Emeritus Status and clarifications 113 15.
+Process for mediation of disputes concerning violations of academic freedom of facu lty.115 16.
+Policies for the School of Continuing Education 117 17.
+Policies for Part-Time Students 123 18.
+Fairfield University Intellectual Property Policy 125 19.
+Fairfield University Non-Discrimination and Harassment Policy 133 20.
+Four Years Honors Program 141 21.
+Internship Programs 149 22.
+Student Academic Grievance Procedure 151 23.
+University Admissions and Tuition Policy 155 24.
+Fairfield University Computer Systems Acceptable Use Policy 157 Procedures in Support of Fairfield's Computer Systems Acceptable Use Policy 26.
+University Council Constitution 167 27.
+Institutional Review Board for Research on Human Subjects 169